-12. In January 2024, the Centre for Governance and Scrutiny (CfGS) held a workshop with Members, sharing the findings from their review of the Council's scrutiny function and enabling Councillors to feed into an action plan.
+13. In January 2024, the Centre for Governance and Scrutiny (CfGS) held a workshop with Members, sharing the findings from their review of the Council's scrutiny function and enabling Councillors to feed into an action plan.
 The feedback from this workshop has also supported a review of the Council meeting structure, with a proposal being developed that aims to improve the efficiency and effectiveness of the governance process at WBC.
-The proposal has been consulted on with Officers and Members and
+The proposals have been developed with Member engagement and will be considered by Council later this month.
+If approved the changes will be implemented for the next municipal year.

-- is being reported to the 21 March 2024 meeting of the Executive.
-If approved the changes will be implemented for the next municipal year. - 13.
-Work is also taking place to strengthen the role of the Standards and Audit Committee, with the recruitment of two new independent Members due to commence shortly.
+14. Work is also taking place to strengthen the role of the Standards and Audit Committee, with the recruitment of two new independent Members due to commence shortly.
 The Local Government Association (LGA) are also undertaking an assurance exercise to strengthen the Committee's effectiveness and there is a proposal to increase the number of meetings from three to four a year.